-Complaints - Anyone may lodge a complaint regarding UL Solutions auditors or services.
-Complainants can, without prejudice, present and discuss their views with UL Solutions management personnel.
-Upon receipt of a formal complaint, UL Solutions management personnel shall initiate an investigation to determine the cause of the complaint.
+Complaints - Anyone may lodge a complaint regarding UL's auditors or services.
+Complainants can without prejudice, present and discuss their views with UL's Management Personnel.
+Upon receipt of a formal complaint, UL's Management Personnel shall initiate an investigation to determine the cause of the complaint.

-A complaint can be made through any form of communication, such as telephone, facsimile, telex, email or letter.
+A complaint can be made through any form of communication; such as telephone, facsimile, telex, email or letter.
 If a complaint is communicated orally, the complainant shall be encouraged to submit a documented complaint.

 Should a complainant desire to remain anonymous and does not request a response, the complaint shall nevertheless be evaluated and considered for corrective actions.
-If a formal complaint has not been resolved sufficiently, it may be escalated to a higher UL Solutions management level for resolution.
+If a formal complaint has not been resolved sufficiently, it may be escalated to a higher UL management level for resolution.

-Short notice audits - It may be necessary to conduct audits on short notice to investigate complaints in response to contractor changes or for any reason deemed necessary by UL Solutions.
+Short Notice Audits - It may be necessary to conduct audits on short notice to investigate complaints, in response to Contractor changes, or for any reason deemed necessary by UL.

-UL Solutions will inform the contractor of the visit with at least one-week notice prior to the visit and an explanation of the purpose or reason for the visit.
+UL will inform the Contractor of the visit with at least one-week notice prior to the visit and an explanation of the purpose or reason for the visit.

-Appeals - An appeal can be submitted by a contractor when there is a disagreement with a UL Solutions decision and the dispute cannot satisfactorily be addressed.
-Appeals should be first addressed to the program manager of the Qualified Firestop Contractor Program to determine that all objective information was clearly understood and all questions were answered.
-If the dispute is not resolved by the program manager, the appeal will be formerly escalated through UL Solutions senior management.
+Appeals - An appeal can be submitted by a contractor when there is a disagreement with a UL decision and the dispute cannot satisfactorily be addressed.
+Appeals should be first addressed to the Program Manager of the Qualified Firestop Contractor Program to determine that all objective information was clearly understood and all questions were answered.
+If the dispute is not resolved by the Program Manager, the appeal will be formerly escalated through UL senior management.